Docs, Forms, Info & Ordering

 - Your room will have a twin bed with extra long mattress, desk, chair, and bureau.

 - Please plan on bringing the following personal items for your room:

 - Bed sheets, blankets, pillows

 - Towels, shower slippers, bathroom basket/bucket (for toiletries)

 - Wastebasket, mirror, alarm clock, lamp

 Note: Halogen lamps are not allowed because they are a fire hazard.
 Other heat-producing items – like hot pans, irons, and rice cookers – are also not allowed.

-- Feel free to bring a music player or computer, but remember to bring headphones too.
+- Feel free to bring a computer, but remember to bring headphones too.

 - Refrigerators are not allowed in dorm rooms.